Carlosterre/Macros/README.md

 # Macros
-Some useful macros in MICROSOFT EXCEL
+Some useful macros in Microsoft EXCEL